winter-telescope/observatory/wsp/dataLogTest.md

 #### To implement as of July 6:

-Change the database structure to be cumulative across multiple days, and to utilize the relational structure of SQL.
+- [x] Change the database structure to be cumulative across multiple days, and to utilize the relational structure of SQL.

-Should change the way that `self.currentObs` is stored, so that it is a dictionary.
-Also change the log function to require a dictionary, rather than rowProxy input.
+- [x] Should change the way that `self.currentObs` is stored, so that it is a dictionary. <del> Also change the log function to require a dictionary, rather than rowProxy input. </del> *decided to convert input to log function to dictionary regardless, so we can accept rowProxies and dictionaries safely for now*